Markussss/userscripts/README.md

 [Source](flip-video.user.css) | [Install](https://cdn.jsdelivr.net/gh/Markussss/userscripts@flip-video-1.0.0/flip-video.user.css)

-Turn on to flip any video on the page.
-Quite useful when you find that a video has been flipped, and you want to watch the original.
+Flip videos on the page.
+Quite useful when you find that a video has been flipped.

 ### Resize video